DavidSMishkin/ai-case-study/README.md

 * **Unique Solution and Technology**

-Tesla's competitive advantage stems from its ability to employ current technologies more efficiently than competitors.
+Tesla's competitive advantage stems from its ability to employ current **Electric Vehicle (EV)** technologies more efficiently than competitors.
 Tesla has designed battery systems and electric vehicles with the highest technological advancements.
 It has advanced technology to cool and heat their batteries which greatly extends battery life.
 These technological advances are resonating with consumers, Tesla's market share has grown and they have become the largest manufacturer of electric vehicles.
 Recent car price cuts are improving affordability, and demand is very high over their competitors.

 Tesla also has two main advantages compared to competitors. **They have the infrastructure for autonomous cars in place and they have their data operations in place.** This gives Tesla automobiles an advantage in AI-competitions.
 It’s not only about having the technology.
 It’s even more important to have the strategic position to utilize the technology and that’s exactly what Tesla has done right.